Osmium iodides: Iodoosmates (IV)

-What was claimed to be osmium(IV) iodide was produced by the reaction of osmic acid (OsO_{2}•2H_{2}O) and hydroiodic acid.
-However on attempted reproduction, this substance was found to be dihydroxonium hexaiodoosmate ((H_{3}O^{+})_{2}OsI_{6}^{2–}).
+What was claimed to be osmium(IV) iodide was produced by the reaction of osmium dioxide and hydroiodic acid.
+However on attempted reproduction, this substance was found to be hexaiodoosmic acid H2OsI6.
 When heated this did not form a tetraiodo compound, and instead formed mono, di, and tri-iodo osmium compounds.
+The ammonium salt, (NH4)2OsI6, is known.

+When potassium iodide is added to a solution containing osmium tetroxide and hydrochloric acid, a green solution of H[OsI5(H2O)] is obtained, which also contains potassium hexaiodoosmate K2OsI6 and a mixed halidoosmate of the type K2OsCl_{x}I_{x}.